What is QlikView?

 - Difficult Application Development

-Embedding Qlikview with other software difficult as it has a very distinct appearance.
+Integrating Qlikview with other software might seem a little odd as it has the very distinct appearance.

 Qlikview Dashboard is basically a sheet or document that consists of different types of sheet objects that contain the data loaded into the QlikView script during loading.
 For example, a movie database will want to get the best possible information using QlikView tools.

 - Provide the path where your file is saved.
 Click on Browse for the path.

 - Click on Next.